 The Undo and Redo help to scroll backward or forward in time.
 File Save is used to save the file from time to time, as Tableau does not have an auto save feature.
 To add a new page in your workbook, use New Dashboard or worksheet.
 The Duplicate Sheet option creates a copy of the worksheet or dashboard you are currently working on.
 Worksheets can be sorted using the Ascending and Descending Sort.
 If you are giving a presentation, you can use the option Presentation mode.
 The Highlight control option enables a comparison between the selected highlighted combinations of data.

-- Measure Shelf: The measures of the data source are available in the measure shelf.
-It contains measure values and measure names.
-Measure Values contains all the measures available in your data that are collected into a single field having continuous values.
-Measure Names contains the name of all the measures available in your data that are collected into a single field having discrete values.
+- Measure Shelf: The measure shelf holds the data source’s measures, encompassing measure values and measure names.
+Measure Values consolidates all data measures into a single field with continuous values.
+Measure Names compiles the names of data measures into a single field with discrete values.

 The fields that are placed on the page shelf generates an auto-scrolling filter.
 When a field is placed on the page shelf, it gives options such as manual field selector and auto-scrolling options like forward, pause, or stop, controlling speed, and show history checkbox.

-- Filter Shelf: Filters are applied in this shelf to control the visualizations and filter the dimensions or measures.
-The style of the filter depends on whether the field is continuous or discrete.
+- Filter Shelf: Utilize the filter shelf to implement filters that regulate visualizations by refining dimensions or measures.
+The appearance of the filter varies based on whether the field is continuous or discrete.

 - Worksheet: Actual visualizations, design, and the functionalities of a visual can be viewed in the worksheet.